5 practice habits musicians should develop right now

 For optimal results, set aside an hour or two each day or every other day to focus solely on improving at your instrument.

-If you have a busy schedule, e.g. if you are a student or work long hours, try to at least make time for half an hour each day to develop consistent practice habits.
+If you have a busy schedule, e.g. if you are a student or work long hours, try to at least make time for half an hour each day to develop consistent music practice habits.

 person playing guitar - 5 practice habits for musicians